-As part of Yarns in Barns 2024, we are thrilled to announce a new Poetry Competition to encourage expression of creativity and voice through poetry.
+As part of Yarns in Barns 2024, a new Poetry Competition was launched to encourage the expression of creativity and voice through poetry.

 The Jan Gerritsen Poetry Competition has been established in memory of Jan’s incredible contribution to literature and writing in the Wairarapa.
-Launched on National Poetry Day on Friday 23rd August, this inaugural competition will be judged by Harry Ricketts, the renowned New Zealand poet and literary scholar.
+Launched on National Poetry Day on Friday 23rd August 2024, the inaugural competition was judged by Harry Ricketts, the renowned New Zealand poet and literary scholar.

-Entries can come in any of poetry’s many forms but should have a Wairarapa theme, or be written by a Wairarapa resident.
-There are three age categories with entries accepted from Friday 23rd August – 1pm on 28th September 2024.
+Entries were invited in any of poetry’s many forms but needed to have a Wairarapa theme, or be written by a Wairarapa resident.

 Terms and conditions:

-• Poems can be submitted online at www.yarnsinbarns.co.nz/poetry or in person at Hedley’s Books or Masterton District Library during opening hours.
+- Poems can be submitted online at www.yarnsinbarns.co.nz/poetry or in person Masterton District Library, 54 Queen St, Masterton during opening hours.

 In memory of